Canada's Residential Property Market Analysis 2025

 Data Source: IMF.

-According to the IMF analysis, immigration continues to affect nearly all aspects of the Canadian economy, supporting output growth and boosting labor supply but also likely moderating wage growth and adding to the demand for already scarce housing in the context of current supply constraints.
-"The sharp increase in household formation is one among many factors that have pushed housing affordability to its worst level since the early 1990s," said the IMF staff report.
+Immigration continues to affect nearly all aspects of the Canadian economy, supporting output growth and boosting labor supply but also likely moderating wage growth and adding to the demand for already scarce housing in the context of current supply constraints.
+"The sharp increase in household formation is one among many factors that have pushed housing affordability to its worst level since the early 1990s," said the IMF staff report in 2024.

-Overall, population growth in Canada remains high but shows signs of slowing as immigration moderates.
-"While the total number of non-permanent residents in the country continues to grow (3,002,090 on July 1, 2024), the rate has been slowing since October 2023," said the release from Statistics Canada.
+Recent data, however, indicates that even though population growth in Canada remains high, it now shows signs of slowing as immigration moderates.
+"Smaller gains from international migration continue to slow population growth," said the latest release from Statistics Canada.
+According to the authority, while the total number of non-permanent residents in the country continues to grow (3,020,936 or 7.3% of the total population as of January 1, 2025), the rate has been slowing since October 2023.

 Note: Based on Population estimates and Estimates of the components of demographic growth, annual, on July 1.